 Rear bracket prototype

 This part was eventually used onboard the spacecraft.
 It's a heat shield that absorbs excess heat from an outside source by either dissipating, reflecting or simply absorbing the heat.
 On the left is a mounted 2nd iteration of the SDR shield alongside five other iterations.
+The material used was Aluminum 7075 with a alodine 1200s coating.

 A mounted 2nd iteration SDR shield and five iteration-5 shields